 Bill Decker was introduced as the Joseph J. O'Donnell '67 Head Coach for Harvard Baseball on September 26, 2012.
-He will begin his third season at the helm of the Crimson in 2015.
+He will begin his fourth season at the helm of the Crimson in 2015.

 After taking over in September of 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
 The Crimson had three All-Ivy choices in Tanner Anderson, Mike Martin and Brandon Kregel.

 Decker, the 2008 ABCA National Coach of the Year, spent 22 season as head coach of the Trinity College (Conn.) baseball team before coming to Harvard.
 Trinity’s all-time winningest coach, he owned a 529-231 (.696) record while winning five conference championships and advancing to nine NCAA Tournament appearances and winning one national title.

 In 2008, Decker led Trinity to a 45-1 mark en route to the school's first-ever NCAA Division III National championship.
 After finishing the regular season undefeated, the Bantams ran their record streak to 44 games, which is the longest winning-streak in Division III history.
 The .978 winning percentage set a new NCAA record in any division in any sport.